celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 # Smart Contracts Release Process

+{% hint style="warning" %}
+This release process is a work in progress.
+Many infrastructure components required to execute it are not in place, and the process itself is subject to change.
+{% endhint %}

 ## Versioning
-Each deployed Celo core smart contract is versioned independently, according to semantic versioning, as described at semver.org, with the following modifications:
+Each deployed Celo core smart contract is versioned independently, according to semantic versioning, as described at [semver.org](https://semver.org), with the following modifications:

   * STORAGE version when you make incompatible storage layout changes
   * MAJOR version when you make incompatible ABI changes